kivymd-extensions/akivymd/README.md

 ## Usage with Buildozer

-For now we cannot specify dependencies in the `bulldozer.spec` specification file in the `garden_requirements` (for example, like `components_requirements`) parameter.
-Instead, you must navigate to the root directory of your project, where the bulldozer.spec file is located, and issue the command:
+For now we cannot specify dependencies in the `buildozer.spec` specification file in the `garden_requirements` (for example, like `components_requirements`) parameter.
+Instead, you must navigate to the root directory of your project, where the buildozer.spec file is located, and issue the command:

 ```bash
 pip install kivymd-components